 It’s a challenge to stay healthy during the winter, especially with the prevalence of the flu and common colds.
 On top of worrying about your health during this time of year, rodents pose a threat to properties and families during the colder months.
 Rodents invade an estimated 21 million homes in the U.S. every winter, and an infestation can cause more than just a headache for homeowners.
-These pesky creatures are unsightly, populate quickly, and can cause serious damage to your property.
+There are many dangers of rodents in Virginia: these pesky creatures are unsightly, populate quickly, and can cause serious damage to your property.
 When it comes to dealing with rodents, the real concern is that these pests can spread diseases and cause serious property damage once inside.

 Need a pest control estimate?